-As the Company has not met the requirement under the standard to recognise costs in relation to development, these amounts have been expensed.
+As the Company has not met the requirement under the relevant standard (AASB 138) to recognise costs in relation to development, these amounts have been expensed.

 Development costs previously recognised as an expense are not recognised as an asset in a subsequent period.
 Capitalised development costs are recorded as intangible assets and amortised from the point at which the asset is ready for use on a straight-line basis over its useful life.